backstage/backstage/docs/references/glossary.md

 ## Resource (permission plugin)

+A representation of an object that a user interacts with and that can be permissioned.
 Not to be confused with [Software Catalog resources](#resource-catalog-plugin).
-Permission resources represent the objects that users interact with and that can be permissioned.

 ## Rule (permission plugin)

-Rules are predicate-based controls that tap into a [resource](#resource-permission-plugin)'s data.
+A predicate-based control that taps into a [resource](#resource-permission-plugin)'s data.

 ## Role